Kotlin/KEEP/proposals/scripting-support.md

 The script is executed according to the following scheme:
 - compilation - the *Script Compiler* takes the script, it's compilation configuration and provides a compiled class.
-Inside this process, the following activity is possible:
-  - configuration refinement - if the compilation configured accordingly, the user-supplied callbacks are called before or after parsing to refine the configuration taking into account the script contents
+Inside this process.
+If the compilation configuration defines refinement callbacks, they are called before or after parsing to update configuration with parameter depending on the script contents or other dynamic data.
-- evaluation - the *Script Evaluator* takes the compiled script instantiates it if needed, and calls the appropriate method, passing arguments from the environment to it; this step could be repeated many times
+- evaluation - the *Script Evaluator* takes the compiled script instantiates it if needed, and calls the appropriate method, passing arguments from the environment to it; this step could be repeated many times.
+If evaluation configuration defines refinement callbacks, they will be called before evaluation similarly to the compilation ones.

 #### Processing in an IDE